-Philips Hue announces Resonate downward wall light at CES 2023
+Philips Hue announces new products at CES 2023 including Resonate downward wall light

-(Pocket-lint) - Signify has announced a couple of new products during CES 2023, with a new downward wall light and Tap dial switch to be available in the next few months.
+Signify has announced a couple of new products during CES 2023, with a new downward wall light and Tap dial switch to be available in the next few months.

 First to release will be the Philips Hue Resonate downward wall light.
 It offers warm-to-cool white and colour light and shines downwards from an outdoor wall (hence the name).